IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 --- abstract

-The IAB has published {{RFC7624}} in response to several revelations of pervasive attack on Internet communications.
-In this document we survey the mitigations to those threats which are currently available or which might plausibly be deployed.
-We discuss these primarily in the context of Internet protocol design, focusing on robustness to pervasive monitoring and avoidance of unwanted cross-mitigation impacts.
+The IAB has published [RFC7624] in response to several revelations of pervasive attack on Internet communications.
+This document surveys the most plausible mitigations to those threats currently available to the designers of Internet protocols.

 --- middle